ShawonECE/papyrus-server/README.md

 ---

 - Get API to fetch all products data.
-- Filter by brand, category or price range; Search by name, sort by adding date or price.
+- Filter by brand, category and price range; Search by name, sort by adding date or price.